-Bed bugs are small insects – around 6mm in length, oval in shape with a flattened appearance.
-As their diet consists solely of blood they are brown to red in colour.
+Bed bugs are small insects – around 6mm long, oval with a flattened appearance.
+As their diet consists solely of blood, they are brown to red.

-Their small, flat bodies allow them to easily hide in the folds of mattresses, bedding, clothing, and – beware travellers! – in suitcases.
-They are most typically found in bedrooms, as this is the easiest place for them to feed.
-Bed bugs are most active at night so the insects themselves are rarely seen.
-Bed bugs are attracted to our body’s warm temperature and to the carbon dioxide we exhale most typically while sleeping.
+Their small, flat bodies allow them to easily hide in the folds of mattresses, bedding, clothing, and – beware travellers! - in suitcases.
+They are most typically found in bedrooms, as this is the most accessible place to feed.
+Bed bugs are most active at night, so the insects themselves are rarely seen.
+Bed bugs are attracted to our body’s warm temperature and the carbon dioxide we usually exhale while sleeping.

 Indications of a bed bug problem

-Dark dots or marks on bedding, matresses and sheets – red, brown or black in colour – these are blood spots or faeces from the bed bug.
+Dark dots or marks on bedding, mattresses and sheets – red, brown or black – are blood spots or faeces from the bed bug.